marqth/Ticket-to-Ride/README.md

 To use this program :

-Be sure you have the right java environment in order to be able to launch Devcube (A software my school developped for its java courses)
+Be sure you have the right java environment in order to be able to launch Devcube (Find everything you need in the "Installation.zip" folder)
+Note : Works only on Windows with 64 bit architecture systems.
 Then, download the file ticket-to-ride.dc
 Finally, launch devcube and open the "ticket-to-ride" file you just downloaded, and run the program !